hal9ai/hal9/website/docs/intro.md

 We don't know exactly what the new GenApps will look like and how our jobs or world will transform, but we are optimistic that GenApps will help us solve the hard problems the world is facing in healthcare, education, climate, energy, space exploration, entertaiment, and so on.

-Read the [Generative Apps - Hello World](genapps/hello-world) section to learn how to create your first Generative Application.
+Read the [Chatbots](genapps/chatbots) section to learn how to create your first Generative Application.